 3. Private keys need more frequent rotation

 Organizations obviously want to avoid a key compromise but recognize that these incidents are always possible.
-Many organizations will frequently rotate their cryptographic keys, reducing the material encrypted with a single key and minimizing the potential impact of a single key compromise.
+Many organizations will frequently rotate their cryptographic keys, reducing the potential exposure of repeated key reuse.
+If keys are not properly rotated and are being used over and over to encrypt a variety of data, there is an increased risk of that data being compromised through a hacker cracking that singular key just once.

 Key rotation requires that organizations use a different key with their certificate, and such a change necessitates re-issuing a certificate.
-Shorter validity periods eliminate these concerns; enterprises can simply time the rotation of their keys to coincide with their certificates' expiration dates.
-Longer certificate lifetimes require organizations to take the time and money to request that CAs reissue their certificates far more frequently.
+Shorter validity periods increase the frequency of key rotation as enterprises can simply time the rotation of their keys to coincide with their certificates' expiration dates.
+With longer certificate lifespans, organizations who wished to implement more frequent key rotation would spend extra time and money to manually request that CAs reissue their certificates mid-lifespan.

 4. Long validity periods make log disqualification more likely

 The problem is that certificate logs can disqualify during the lifetime of a certificate.
-In Helme's view, the longer the validity period of a certificate, the greater the likelihood that a certificate could encounter a log disqualification.
+And the longer the certificate lifespan, the greater the chance that a log failure which happens when a previously issued certificate stops working and requires replacement prior to its natural expiration date.

-CAs can protect against these events by placing more than three SCTs inside of a certificate.
-But that often makes the certificate needlessly large.
+Longer certificate lifespans require more SCTs to minimize the probability of a log failure.
 Certificates with shorter validity periods make it safer to include fewer SCTs just as they make log disqualifications less likely.
+For example, 180-day certificates would only require 2 SCTs.

 Automation is the solution to shorter certificate lifespans